 In this video, you can see Kevin van den Groenedaal performing regular Front Squat, with a Clean grip.
 If you look at his elbows in the bottom position, they tend to drop, which makes it much harder for him to balance the weight on his front shoulders and a lot of the weight he has to hold with the strength of his arms and hands (not ideal).

 In this video you see, how we intervened and added the Handsfree Front Squat to force him to keep the arms parallel with the ground.
 You can also see, once athletes get used to the Handsfree Front Squat, there is not such a big difference in the weight they can use.
 But it does take time to get used to it.

 You can see the same pattern here, double Olympian and 2019 World Champion Twan van Gendt got stuck in the Front Squat weight he could lift. he felt like he could do more weight with the strength of his legs, but felt it was difficult to hold the weight.
 Something that you can see, in the bottom position, and once he starts the ascent, his elbows drop.

 That gave me the opportunity to introduce the Handsfree Front Squat to fix that pattern.
 As you can see in the following video, he surpassed the weight he used to do in the regular Front Squat.

 This is what we have to deal with most of the time and the word fix isn’t really adequate.

 While the root cause of some technical issues or mindset can be addressed and changed with ‘immediate fixes’ and the ‘quick fixes’, some root causes take a bit longer to fix.

-For example, if you really need to get stronger to Front Squat heavier, you need to go through thorough programming and have to put the work in over weeks to see physical adaptations to allow you to Front Squat heavier.
+For example, if you really need to get stronger to Front Squat heavy, you need to go through thorough thorough programming and have to put the work in over weeks to see physical adaptations to allow you to get the heavy Front Squat you desire.